seL4/website/_news-items/2022-08-15-registration.md

 link: ../Foundation/Summit/2022/
 img: /images/sel4-summit-logo.svg
-alt: seL4 summit
+alt: seL4 Summit
 ---

 This hybrid event will be held in Munich, Germany, 10-13 October 2022.

-The seL4 summit will cover the complete seL4 ecosystem, consisting of the verified microkernel, as well as all seL4-related technology, tools, infrastructure, products, projects, and people.
+The seL4 Summit will cover the complete seL4 ecosystem, consisting of the verified microkernel, as well as all seL4-related technology, tools, infrastructure, products, projects, and people.